 How to Measure

-We will generally ask for three separate measurements when suggesting styles or custom designing.
+We need three separate measurements when suggesting styles or custom designing.

 The best way to get accurate measurements is: